Free the nipple: Film and television

 In 2014, director Lina Esco released her American feature film Free the Nipple.
 The film is centered around a group of young women who take to the streets of New York City as they protest the legal and cultural taboos regarding female breasts by way of publicity stunts, graffiti installations, and First Amendment lawyers.
 After shooting the film in 2012, Esco found it difficult to get the film widely released, motivating her to start the campaign in December 2013.

 In episode 106 of The Bold Type, the main character, Kat, participates in the campaign on social media by going against Instagram's guidelines by posting pictures with male nipples pasted onto women's bodies.
-The character said that freeing the nipple is more than just about Instagram and more about equality.
+In the episode, Kat said that freeing the nipple is more than just about Instagram and more about equality.